mibrah42/Coronadex/README.md

 </div>

 ### Steps to run application
-1. Download Expo Client from iOS App store or Google play store
+1. Download Expo Client from iOS App store or Google play store.
 2. Scan the following QR code with your camera app for iOS, or with the expo app for Android.

 <img src="https://github.com/mibrah42/Coronadex/blob/master/screenshots/QRCode.png?raw=true"/>